tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_anemic_overviews.md

 Product overview anemia is a byproduct of the agile development process itself.
 This is where a technical writer's perspective as an outsider becomes so important.
 If you're an outsider to both the product and domain, you won't have this co-development history and won't have seen the product evolve from a sketch on a napkin to a fully released product.
 You'll see the lack of connecting glue between topics, the absence of a larger story that connects with your needs, and more.
 The problem is, without an audience asking for this higher-level information, you might be facing an uphill battle to generate the content, seemingly for someone such as yourself.

-{: .principle}
+{: .takeaway}
 If the users were co-developers of the product and features (or frequent sounding boards during the design phase), don't use that group as a barometer for assessing content needs.
 Find someone who is new to the product.

-## Cause 4: Higher-level content handled by developer marketing content
+## Cause 4: Higher-level content is already handled by developer marketing content, making it redundant in docs

 Another reason for anemic product overviews is because many of these higher-level questions are usually handled in the developer marketing layer, and tech writers don't usually operate in that pre-sales space.
 In many doc portals, there's a marketing layer that sits on top of the documentation.
 This marketing layer is supposed to articulate the larger story of the product &mdash; the problem the product solves, the target audience, use cases, case studies, and more &mdash; to a pre-sales audience.

 As an example, see the example with AWS Lambda that I explained in the [product overviews](/learnapidoc/docapis_doc_overview.html#overlap-with-marketing) topic.
 In fact, the product overviews in the marketing layer pose challenges for overviews in technical documentation because tech writers usually try to avoid redundancy.
 Since many tech writers assume the marketing layer handles this larger story and overview about the product, this sort of content is often absent or minimized in the documentation's product overview.

 Additionally, the higher-level overview often gets more into pre-sales territory than many technical writers are comfortable with.
 In this space, you're trying to tell the who, what, and how of the product in a way that resonates with user pain points.
 In [The importance of "how" in developer messaging](https://developerrelations.com/developer-marketing/the-importance-of-how-in-developer-messaging), Matthew Revell argues that developer messaging needs to cover the "what," "how," and "why" &mdash; often starting with the *what* and *how* before the *why*.
 He touches on the need to build confidence with your audience, to align your goals with theirs.
+Revell says:

-Revell says, "The origin myth of a product provides a framework that enables people to form their own feelings and thoughts about it.
+> The origin myth of a product provides a framework that enables people to form their own feelings and thoughts about it.
 Without 'why' there’s no developer community, no champions, no advocacy."

 Origin myths are not typical content that technical writers create.
+For example, you will not find a tutorial on origin myths in any technical writing handbook.

 Developer messaging focuses on building trust with users, finding an emotional connection with them, addressing the developer journey, and telling the product story.
 Most tech writers don't think this type of content for their product &mdash; this is the land of marketing.
 For example, suppose you worked as a technical writer for Red Bull.
 Your primary task would be to describe the product's ingredients, not to construct a story about Red Bull being the drink of extreme sports enthusiasts, for as helicopter skiers and daredevil mountain bikers.